LiberTEM/LiberTEM/docs/source/udf/advanced.rst

 =================== ==================

 In your UDF, you can also customize the valid mask that should be returned.
-This is useful if there is no direct mapping between the already processed navigation elements and the valid results, or if you are using a :code:`kind='single'` buffer which is progressively built up, to override the default of all-valid.
+This is useful if the dataset might contain invalid frames discovered at runtime, or if intermediate results cannot be fully valid due to missing information (e.g. calculating gradients across partition boundaries).
+Another example is when using a :code:`kind='single'` buffer which is progressively computed; valid-by-default might be incorrect if not enough information has been seen (e.g. statistical measures or a count of values).

 Customizing the valid data mask is done in :meth:`~libertem.udf.UDF.get_results` with the :meth:`~libertem.udf.UDF.with_mask` method.
 For example: